alexanderupton/MiSTer-Scripts/README.md

  A: currently mra_sort_scan sorts the _Arcade directory root by date and builds symlinks based on the last 25 MRA files added.
 The number 25 can be altered by passing a number switch to the -mr option.
 Future releases may enable support for recursive scanning to include alternatives and other mra sources.

  #### Q: What is this Sort-By-Platform directory structure?
  A: Sort-By-Platform is an attempt to address and bring light to the need for an arch or platform tag within the MRA file format.
 There are times where I would like to see what other titles exist for a common platform like the Sega System 1 architecture, or Capcom's CPS1.
 The architecture isn't always clear based on the core name chosen by the developer which is often a core based on an individual title.
+The current platform association scan is weak and limited by static values and will be enriched as more platform to title associations become clear, or a <-platform-> tag is added to the MRA file format.

  #### Q: When should mra_sort_scan be run?
  A: Whenever you want to update your Sort-By directory structure to reflect recent changes.